-- 3. Press F1 to start the IBM Setup Utility. - Note: If a user password is set, you must type the password to continue.
-If an administrator password has been set, you cannot make any changes to configuration using the IBM Setup Utility program until you type your administrator password.
+- 3. When the Startup Interrupt Menu displays, press F1. - Note: If an administrator password has been set, the IBM Setup Utility program menu is not displayed until you type your password.
 See "Using passwords" for more information.

 The IBM Setup Utility might start automatically when POST detects that hardware has been removed or new hardware has been installed in your computer.